GenderDysphoria/GenderDysphoria.fyi/public/en/second-puberty-masc.md

 ##### Confidence

 Testosterone is known to induce a strong sense of self-confidence in people.
 Problems seem less significant, self-esteem is stronger, fewer anxieties.
-Many people report a tendency to be more prone spark arguments, and more willing to speak out in the face of conflict and self advocate.
-This does *not* mean more hostile or argumentative, simply that ones tolerance for bullshit is lower.
+Many people report a tendency to be more prone to spark arguments, and more willing to speak out in the face of conflict and self advocate.
+This does *not* mean more hostile or argumentative, but simply that one's tolerance for bullshit is lower.

 ##### Extroversion